safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 ### Validating on-chain messages

-You can use the `isValidSignature()` method as well to validate on-chain messages, but the second parameter should be `0x	`
+You can also use the `isValidSignature()` method to validate on-chain messages.
+However, make sure to pass `0x` as the second parameter.

 ```typescript
 await protocolKit.isValidSignature(messageHash, '0x');
 ```

-This way, the method will check the stored hashes in the contract
+This way, the method will check the stored hashes in the contract.